Healthcare & Health Insurance in Portugal

 Will I need to travel to see a specialist?

 "Portugal's largest cities, such as Lisbon, Porto, Coimbra, Braga and Faro, are generally considered to have the highest concentration of medical specialists in the country.
 Other cities with notable concentrations of specialists include Figueira Da Foz, Guarda, Evora, Maia and Trancoso.
 Additionally, Algarve is an area well known for its top-level medical care and its range of highly skilled specialists.
-Generally speaking, Portugal's major cities are considered to have the highest concentration of medical specialists in the country," said a member in Portugal.
+Generally speaking, Portugal's major cities are considered to have the highest concentration of medical specialists in the country," remarked one member in Portugal.

 Are common prescription medications available in Portugal?